World Food Safety Day

 On World Food Safety Day, New Zealand participates in various activities to promote awareness for the cause.
 Businesses, educational institutions, and governmental organizations are encouraged to host initiatives, such as public campaigns and seminars, focused on educating people about proper food handling practices and promoting a culture of food safety.
 The event takes place annually on the 7th of June, providing New Zealanders with an opportunity to engage in discussions, learn about best practices, and work together to contribute to the global effort of ensuring a safe and healthy food supply for all.

-Top things to do in NZ for International Firefighters Day
+Top things to do in NZ for World Food Safety Day

 • Watch the 2021 World Food Safety Day video.